noxone/onlineradioboxtospotify/README.md

 List of things that need to be done in this app (unordered):

-- Improve playlist update to not always replace everything, but just reorder/ add/ remove single songs
+- Improve playlist update to not always replace everything, but just reorder/ add/ remove single songs :white_check_mark:
 - Add test
 - Add a lot of error handling
 - Add automation scripts to build stuff in Github actions